STAND. COM. REP. NO. 2703

 State of Hawaii

-Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.B.
-No. 2787 entitled:
+Your Committee on Water, Land, Agriculture, and Hawaiian Affairs, to which was referred S.C.R.
+No. 50 entitled:

 begs leave to report as follows:

-The purpose and intent of this measure is to authorize the Department of Health to issue:
+The purpose of this measure is to approve the fee simple sale of 91-1139 Kahaaha Loop in Kapolei, Oahu.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2787, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 2787, S.D.
-1, and be referred to your Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Water, Land, Agriculture, and Hawaiian Affairs that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
+No. 50, as amended herein, and recommends that it be referred to the Committee on Ways and Means, in the form attached hereto as S.C.R.
+No. 50, S.D.
+1.